hknd23/idcempy/docs/idcempy_tutorial.rst

    data = pd.read_stata(url)

-We the define the list of covariates in the split-stage (z), the second-stage (x) and the outcome variable (y).
+We the define the list of covariates in the split-stage (z), the multinomial logit-stage (x) and the outcome variable (y).

 .. testcode::
    # x = Column names of covariates (from `DataFrame`) in the outcome-stage.